 - Can you make a decision others will not like?
 How long does it take you to decide about such matters?

-- Did the decision somehow influence you in work?
+- How did making the decision affect you in work?
 How did you cope with making it?

-- Did you decide according to your personal preferences, or the goals of the organization?
+- Did you decide according to your personal preferences, or did you follow the goals of the organization?

-Stand firmly behind your decision, speak in a calm voice and explain clearly the reasons why you made the particular decision.
-Try to talk about the way it benefited the organization.
+Stand firmly behind your decision, speak in a calm voice and explain clearly the reason why you made the particular decision.
+Try to show how it benefited the organization.
 Let’s have a look at one sample answer:

-Seeing their attitude, I decided to recruit two new operational managers, one internally, and other externally, and as soon as I succeeded we fired the two former operational managers.
+Seeing their attitude, I decided to recruit two new operational managers, one internally, and other externally, and as soon as I succeeded, the two former operational managers were dismissed.
 It was a difficult decision, and not everyone agreed with it, but I did what I believed was best for the organization.
-I always decide in that way.
-New operational managers had better ideas and they took their role responsibly, making many adjustments.
+New operational managers had better ideas and they took their role responsibly, making many adjustments to the production process.
 Our cash flow eventually improved.